 History of Château de Rochecotte

 Discover the history of Château de Rochecotte, a place of life, passion and influence.
-Get to know the Pasquier family, whose passion for excellence and unforgettable moments spans three generations.
+Come and meet the Pasquier family, who for 3 generations have put their passion at the service of excellence to offer you unforgettable moments.

 In the beginning…

-During the 100 Years’ War, Rochecotte’s hilltop was a military stronghold, responsible for monitoring the movements of English troops.
+During the Hundred Years’ War, Rochecotte, perched on its rocky outcrop, was a strong military outpost tasked with monitoring the advance of English troops.

 In 1767, it became the property of the Guillon de Rochecotte family, who supplied the cavalry with many brave soldiers.
-The most famous was Louis Fortuné Guillon de Rochecotte.
+The most famous of these was Louis Fortuné Guillon de Rochecotte.

 Over time…

 In 1828, the history of Château de Rochecotte continued with the purchase of the property by Duchesse Dorothée de Dino.
-She transformed it into an Italian villa with columns, pergolas and grounds.
+Elle le transforme en villa Italienne avec colonnes, pergolas et parterres.
 All with a magnificence matched only by the profusion of flowers that adorn it.
 She gave the Château its current architecture.

 “I have a real passion for Rochecotte; firstly, it’s mine.
 Secondly, it’s the most beautiful view and the most beautiful country in the world.
 Lastly, it’s an air that makes me live lightly, and then I arrange, I turn, I embellish, I appropriate…”.